ON THE ISSUES

 AGRICULTURE

-As chairman of the Senate Agriculture Committee, Brian is a strong supporter of Wyoming’s rural communities.
+Brian is a strong supporter of Wyoming’s rural communities.
 He has successfully defended effective natural resource management programs such as predator control and weed and pest programs.
-These programs not only help our ag producers, but are also vital to other aspects of wildlife management, including keeping the Sage Grouse off the endangered species list.
+These programs not only help our ag producers, but are also vital to wildlife management, including keeping the Sage Grouse off the endangered species list.

 Brian has also led the charge to provide ranchers and consumers options for getting Wyoming's livestock to market.
-Due to these efforts Wyoming has significantly increased the number of small and mid sized USDA packing plants over the past two years.
-Pushing back against ineffective, often foreign owned meat packing monopolies will continue to be a priority on the Agriculture Committee under Senator Boner's leadership.
+Due to his efforts as Chairman of the Senate Agriculture Committee, Wyoming has significantly increased the number of small and mid sized USDA packing plants from zero to around a dozen.
+He also got the State of Wyoming in the game pushing back against ineffective, often foreign owned meat packing monopolies.

 ENERGY